Malonejay5/TextVerifiedSms/README.md

 # TextVerifiedSms
-JS code to get number from text verified and receive the code for sms verification
+JS and Python code to get number from text verified and receive the code for sms verification